 Jenn Ashworth was born in 1982 in Preston, Lancashire.
 She studied English at Newnham College, Cambridge and Creative Writing at the Centre for New Writing at the University of Manchester.

-The profile picture in the header of this website was taken by Martin Figura at the Writers’ Centre Norwich and is used with permission.
-You may use it for promotion or publicity in print and on-line, but please credit Martin if you do.
-The picture to the right was taken at the Manchester Blog Awards 2010 by Tim Power, Gonzopix.
+The picture on this page was taken at the Manchester Blog Awards 2010 by Tim Power, Gonzopix.
 It may be used for on-line publicity purposes but please ensure Tim is credited as the photographer in every instance.

 High resolution photographs are available for print publicity on request.

 For interview and event requests, please contact Karen Geary at Hodder: firstname.lastname@example.org.

 For rights and translation enquiries, please contact Anthony Goff at David Higham Associates.

 For film, television and radio adaptation requests, please contact Nicky Lund at David Higham Associates

 Biographical details and sample pictures for press and publicity purposes are available here.

 For information about Curious Tales (publications and performances) go to the Curious Tales website.

 For an academic profile of research interests, teaching etc and a full publications list, please go here.